- Cycle around several west coast peninsulas with a wild Atlantic backdrop

 Day 10: Ride to Killarney National Park

-Today, you'll set out on a 17-mile (28 km) ride to Killarney National Park.
-You will get to see even more of Ireland's natural beauty on your way, and once you reach Killarney, you can make a stop at Muckross House, a 19th-century mansion set among mountains and woodland.
+Today, you'll set out on a 17-mile (28 km) drive to Killarney National Park.
+Home to the largest expanse of native forest in Ireland, the country's first national park holds the distinction of being a UNESCO Biosphere Reserve.
+You will get to see even more of Ireland's natural beauty on your way, and once you reach Killarney, you can stop at Muckross House, a 19th-century mansion set among mountains and woodland.